thnikk/unified-uploader/readme.md

 4. In the new window that pops up, click on the folder "unified-uploader-master".
 You can then click on the file called upload/upload.bat.

-5. Windows will tell your that SmartScreen prevented an anrecognized app from starting.
+5. Windows will tell your that SmartScreen prevented an unrecognized app from starting.
 Click "More info" and then "Run anyway".

 6. The script should now be running and asking for a number corresponding to your keypad model.
 Enter the number and you should be done!